moorl/MoorlDocs/docs-source/MoorlForms/index.en.md

 1. install
    [Foundation](../MoorlFoundation/index.md)
-2. install Form Construction Kit 2 in the Plugin Manager
+2. install Form Builder 2 in the Plugin Manager
-3. go to: Contents | Form Construction Kit 2
+3. go to: Contents | Form Builder 2

 Here you can create or import a new form.